 New Jersey and New York require that anyone who operates a crane in their states must be licensed.
-ELEC will reimburse operators for the cost of this license.
+ELEC825 will reimburse operators for the cost of this license.

 In accordance with the provisions of New Jersey’s law, any person who has to be licensed to operate a crane must:

 Apply to the Department of Labor and Workforce Development and be issued a Crane Operators License by the Office of Safety Compliance (see application).
 A crane operator must be certified in one of the following four specialties:

 - Small Telescopic Boom Crane (less than 17.5 tons)